 —No, it’s okay.
 Anyway it really started to go off the rails near the end, so in a way I’m kind of glad you called.
 I’ll see you back soon.

 Frank hung up his phone, stretched and got up from bed to start his day.
 While in the kitchen making himself a pot of coffee, the details of the dream, and a sudden sense of dread, stayed with him.
-He often in the past would ponder what reality really was, the waking life of every day, or perhaps the life he saw every night through tinted glass of a dream?
+He would often in the past ponder what reality really was, the waking life of every day, or perhaps the life he saw every night through tinted glass of a dream?
 Was this a dream now, and did he wake from the real life of his “dream?”
 And in that real-life did he really have cancer, and Rytek’s command to simply wake up simply the method the all-powerful Make-A-Wish Foundation employed to do the impossible and grant his wish of curing it?
 But how could he wake from real-life into a dream, that was impossible.
 But then did he still have cancer?
 Or dream-cancer?
 How do you beat dream cancer?
 Does dream insurance cover a dream pre-existing condition?!

 He soon shrugged off this feeling.
-He couldn’t be sure, but he knew which one he preferred.
-This reality, the reality where things made sense.
-Come on, Gordon a super hero, the Make-A-Wish foundation, crocodiles with pieces of souls in their stomachs?
+He couldn’t be sure, but he knew which he preferred: this reality, where things made sense.
+Come on, Gordon a super hero, the Make-A-Wish Foundation, crocodiles with pieces of souls in their stomachs?
 How absurd.
 Yes, better I’m conscious and living in this plane of existence, where things are nice and orderly and logical.
 That’s right, nothing quite like living in the real world, he told himself as he peeled away one of his nine tentacles, which then slithered into the fridge and pulled out an especially juicy-looking puppy, which he then pierced open with his mandibles and sucked out its delicious marrow.

 Yes indeed… the real world.